jepler/textual-totp/README.md

 If the command is a string, it is interpreted with the shell; otherwise, the list of arguments is used directly.

-# Using the app
+# Using textual-totp

+The command to start textual-totp is `ttotp`.
+It has several options which can be shown with `ttotp --help`.

+`ttotp` will first invoke the `otp-command` to get the list of TOTPs.
+This may require interaction
+(for instance, the `pass` command may need to request your GPG key passphrase)

-Once the app has started, it will show each available TOTP.
-The code will show as "\*\*\*\*\*\*" until it is revealed.
+Once the otp-command finishes, `ttotp` will show each available TOTP.
+Each code will show as `******` until it is revealed.

+Navigate up/down in several ways:
+ * up and down keys
+ * tab and shift-tab keys
+ * "j" and "k" (vi keys)

-To reveal a code, tab to the desired line and press "s".
+To reveal a code, move to the desired line and press "s".
-When the code expires, it will be replaced with "\*\*\*\*\*\*" again.
+When the code expires, it will be replaced with `******` again.

-You can also copy a code directly to the operating system's clipboard by pressing "c".
+Copy a code directly to the operating system's clipboard by pressing "c".
 The code will be cleared from the clipboard after 30 seconds.
 Your Operating System may report that `ttotp` "pasted from the clipboard".
 This is because `ttotp` tries to only clear values that it set, by checking that the current clipboard value is equal to the value it pasted earlier.

-You can exit the app with Ctrl+C.
+Exit the app with Ctrl+C.

 # In-memory storage of TOTPs
 As long as `ttotp` is open, the TOTP secret values are stored in memory in plain text.

-`ttotp` never writes secret values to operating system files or store them in environment variables.
+`ttotp` never writes secret values to operating system files or stores them in environment variables.
 (but your otp-command might! check any related documentation carefully)